Jondes/TESTING/JestTest/ReadMe.txt

 * toBeFalsy matches anything that an if statement treats as false

 NB
- › Press f to run only failed tests.
- › Press o to only run tests related to changed files.
- › Press p to filter by a filename regex pattern.
- › Press t to filter by a test name regex pattern.
- › Press q to quit watch mode.
- › Press Enter to trigger a test run.
+ â€º Press f to run only failed tests. â€º Press o to only run tests related to changed files. â€º Press p to filter by a filename regex pattern. â€º Press t to filter by a test name regex pattern. â€º Press q to quit watch mode. â€º Press Enter to trigger a test run.